Ludovic-MARTIN/predict-cryptocurrencies-values/README.md

 - crypto_data
 this last repository contains the crypto currencies selected according to the market cap.

+There are 3 main parts to distinguish into the notebook
 1) Webscraping
 The project begins collecting data with the python package : beautifullSoup